 "You didn't--" Nate started.

 "I just talked to Jamie, we one hundred percent ruined your life," Walker said.
 "But like I always say, if you set a girl scout on fire, it's up to you to put them out.

 "I teach at Columbia, we can make a transfer happen.
 If Ohio State decides to play hardball, we're not above making trouble with a bunch of gorillas.
 Real ones."

 "Actually, there's a solid chance we'll end up doing that, anyway," Fraction said, trying to push a lime into his bottle with a finger too short to be remotely effective.
 "You're also getting a raise.
 Standard practice whenever we jeopardize somebody's future."

 "Well.
 Unless they have their own TV show," Walker added.
 "Then we're liable to send a sympathy bouquet--"

 "You're back," Ash said, suddenly tense.

-"I have arrived and this time you should believe the hype," Fraction said.
+"I have arrived and this time you should believe the hype," Fraction intoned.